New York City II

 Fort Clinton (5) (Monument)

-It was once located in the northeast corner of Central Park.
-Previously located at this spot was British McGowan's Pass Redoubt from the American Revolution.
+A stone fort once located in the northeast corner of Central Park, east of present-day Central Park Drive near the end of East 106th Street, on high ground near the south bank of Harlem Meer.
+Previously located near this spot was British McGowan's Pass Redoubt from the American Revolution.
+Stone monument at site.

 (Not to be confused with Castle Clinton in Battery Park.)